 Of course, that mapping technology would only qualify as assistive for students seeking independent navigation skills in the first place.
 Assistive technology has to meet the individual’s needs, not the needs that outsiders project onto them.

-In that spirit, the ultimate assistive classroom technology — already available, but sometimes overlooked — might be a teacher who asks, “How can I help you?”
+In that spirit, the ultimate assistive classroom technology in the classroom might be a teacher who asks, “How can I help you?”